RadiologyInfo - The radiology information resource for patients

 You should not wear deodorant, powder, lotion or perfume under your arms or on your breasts on the day of the exam.

 Prior to a needle biopsy, you should report to your doctor all medications that you are taking, including herbal supplements, and if you have any allergies, especially to anesthesia.
-Your physician will advise you to stop taking aspirin or a blood thinner three days before your procedure.
+Your physician may advise you to stop taking aspirin, blood thinners, or certain herbal supplements for three to five days before your procedure to decrease your risk of bleeding.
+Also, inform your doctor about recent illnesses or other medical conditions.

 What does the equipment look like?

-The specialized mammography machine used in this procedure is similar to the mammography unit used to produce diagnostic mammograms.
+The specialized mammography machine used in this procedure is similar to the mammography unit used to produce mammograms.

 At most facilities, a specially designed examination table will allow you to lie face down with your breast hanging freely through an opening in the table.
 The table is then raised and the biopsy procedure is performed beneath the table.
 At other facilities, the procedure may be performed while you sit in a chair.

 • A vacuum-assisted device (VAD), a vacuum powered instrument that uses pressure to pull tissue into the needle.
+This instrument rotates positions and collects multiple tissue samples through one needle insertion.

 Other sterile equipment involved in this procedure includes syringes, sponges, forceps, scalpels and a specimen cup or microscope slide.